Get Started!

 90847 (Couple/family session)

-I speak briefly to all prospective clients prior to scheduling the initial consultation appointment to make sure it feels like a good fit.
+I offer a free 15-minute phone consultation to all prospective clients prior to scheduling the initial appointment to make sure you’re in the right place.

-The initial consultation appointment is 45 minutes.
+The initial consultation appointment is 50 minutes.
 This meeting provides us with an opportunity to discuss your interest in coming to therapy at this time, and to take some time to evaluate your specific needs.
+Our first few sessions will serve as an assessment period where we can better assess fit and ensure a good working relationship.

-I provide a tailored approach to relationship health and wellness.
-As part of the personal nature of the work between client and therapist, it’s important to make sure the professional relationship is a good fit for both parties.
 If we decide to proceed, we will typically meet on a weekly basis for 45-minutes per session.
-However, I also provide short-term accelerated programs as well.
 The frequency and length of the sessions will be tailored to meet the needs of the client and the treatment.
-I look forward to hearing from you!
+As always, I’m happy to answer any questions along the way.

 Stay Connected!